kdgregory/log4j-aws-appenders/docs/kinesis.md

 --------------------|----------------------------------------------------------------
 `streamName`        | The name of the Kinesis stream that will receive messages.
 This stream will be created if it doesn't already exist.
 `partitionKey`      | A string used to assign messages to shards; see below for more information.
-`shardCount`        | When creating a stream, specifies the number of shards to use.
-Defaults to 1.
-`retentionPeriod`   | When creating a stream, specifies the retention period for messages in hours.
-Per AWS, the minimum is 24 (the default) and the maximum is 168 (7 days).
-Note that increase retention time increases the per-hour shard cost.
 `batchDelay`        | The time, in milliseconds, that the writer will wait to accumulate messages for a batch.
 See [design doc](design.md#message-batches) for more information.
 `discardThreshold`  | The threshold count for discarding messages; default is 10,000.
 See [design doc](design.md#message-discard) for more information.
 `discardAction`     | Which messages will be discarded once the threshold is passed: `oldest` (the default), `newest`, or `none`.
 `clientFactory`     | Specifies the fully-qualified name of a static method that will be used to create the AWS service client via reflection.
 See [design doc](design.md#service-client) for more information.
-`clientEndpoint`    | Specifies a non-default endpoint for the client (eg, "kinesis.us-west-1.amazonaws.com")
+`clientEndpoint`    | Specifies a non-default endpoint for the client (eg, "kinesis.us-west-1.amazonaws.com") `autoCreate`        | If present and "true", the stream will be created if it does not already exist.
+`shardCount`        | When creating a stream, specifies the number of shards to use.
+Defaults to 1.
+`retentionPeriod`   | When creating a stream, specifies the retention period for messages in hours.
+Per AWS, the minimum is 24 (the default) and the maximum is 168 (7 days).
+Note that increasing retention time increases the per-hour shard cost.

 The `streamName` and `partitionKey` properties may use [substitutions](substitutions.md).